Published on: 19 January 2017 | Last updated: 13 January 2020

 Options and connections

-The official route has two main options - one goes via Feltre to Venezia and the other via Verona to Ostiglia.
-They're both good options.
+The official route has two main options - one goes via Feltre to Altino near Venezia, and the other via Verona to Ostiglia (the former was one of the main ports on the Adriatic, and the other an important port on the Po river).
+They’re both good options.
 The first option has the obvious attraction of Venezia but there is a tricky climb from Trento —although you can avoid it by taking the shuttle or the train.
-The second option offers a relaxed cruise to Verona, but to be honest after Verona it's not especially interesting.
+The second option offers a relaxed cruise to Verona, but to be honest after Verona it’s not especially interesting.

 As cycle routes go, the Via Claudia is well connected, so there are lots of options if you want to include it in a longer journey.
 It connects with two of Italy’s main international cycle routes: the Ciclopista del Sole (eurovelo 7) and with the Ciclovia del Po (eurovelo 8) which runs east-west across the country.

 The Ciclopista del Sole continues south from Trento to the Lago di Garda, and then Mantova.
 From Mantova you can continue to Bologna and then Firenze and Rome.
 You could also turn left at Bozen and then follow the PusterBike cycleway to Toblach (Dobbiaco).
 At Toblach you can then head south into the heart of the Dolomites on the Ciclabile delle Dolomiti or pick up the Drauradweg through Austria (see also: italy-cycling-guide.info: Through Austria along the River Drau from Toblach to Tarvisio).